matthewmcvickar/soundcloud-comments-bot/README.md

 I also filter out any comment including any of the [bad words listed in Darius Kazemi's wordfilter](https://github.com/dariusk/wordfilter/blob/master/lib/badwords.json).

 Finally, I use a [https://www.npmjs.com/package/cld](language detection library) to ensure the comment is English.
-The library is imperfect and error-prone, but helps discard the comments that obviously aren't English.
-The reason I do this is to prevent abusive language appearing in my bot in a language I don't speak and can't filter for.
+The library is imperfect and error-prone when it comes to checking informal, comment-style language, but helps discard the comments that obviously aren't English.
+The primary reason for this filter is preventing abusive language appearing in my bot in a language I don't speak and thus cannot filter out.

 ### Tweeting SoundCloud Comments